tbui0525/bda_602/README.md

 - OBP, XBH, ISO: batting stats that take into account how many bases are run (weight factors for doubles, triples, HRs)
 - Avg pitches thrown per game, avg innings pitched

-I performed some exploratory data analysis in Python using Plotly to graph the data.
+All of these rolling averages are over the span of 365 days.
+In addition, because there is a rolling average, there tends to be a lot of NaN values.
+Teams' first games, new starting pitcher, etc. So for the purposes of this analysis, I have made The NaNs the column mean in the Pandas DataFrame, I performed some exploratory data analysis in Python using Plotly to graph the data.
 One example is here:

 ![Innings Pitched Unclipped](https://github.com/tbui0525/bda_602/assets/82955352/da7e8cba-75ef-433f-924e-cc4e6b5b33ef)